The impact of trade bodies on the drinks sector

 LOBBYING

 “It is important to educate the wonderfully exciting craft brewers and distillers about the systemic risks to the industry and their businesses.
 The right government at the wrong time, or vice versa, could implement something that takes down all of these people.
-That’s the opportunity for helping people really think what business thhexagon_02gey’re getting into, why they’re doing it, and what they need from the outset.
+That’s the opportunity for helping people really think what business they’re getting into, why they’re doing it, and what they need from the outset.
 The industry is reasonably well served by its bodies in terms of education, support and so on; I think they do a good job of education.”

 STRONGEST MESSAGE